songqin/amazonDatasetAnalysis/README.md

 Procedures:
 1. get the product IDs in the reviewes that were reviewed by the top10000 reviewers, put it in a list/map pidMap 1.1. get the stats:distribution of the scores of the product reviewed by the top10000
-2. create a table:t1 and populate it with the reviews that uid is in the top10000 reviewers list.
+2. create a table: uid_pid_score_text (uid, pid, score, text) and populate it with the reviews that uid is in the top10000 reviewers list.
 3. compute the ave_score for each productID (aggregation) in table:t1, and create a table t2 (productID, ave_score)
 4. create a table t3 (uid, pid, score, ave_score, ) where pid is in the pidMap.
 5. count the CPT based on the rules.

 rules (Assumption)
 1. RW=T, if: uid in top10000 || score ave_score (in)
-2. CS=T, if ave_score>3 (Why 3? because if it's lower than 3, people probably think it's not good product. )
+RW=F, if:
-3. CS=F, if ave_score<=3
+2. CS=T, if ave_score>3 (Why 3? because if it's lower than 3, people probably think it's not good product. ) CS=F, if ave_score<=3

 database table: